 You need to have the sftp subsystem enabled on the remote host.

 JetBrains Gateway is a lightweight launcher that connects a remote server with your local machine, downloads necessary components on the backend, and opens your project in JetBrains Client.

 Check out the quick video on how to start working with JetBrains Gateway.

 You can use JetBrains Gateway as a standalone launcher or as an entry point from your IDE to connect to a remote server.

 Launch JetBrains Gateway and connect to a remote server

 Alternatively, you can access JetBrains Gateway from the welcome screen of your IDE through the Remote Development option.

-In the Remote Development wizard, click Connect via SSH.
+In the Remote Development wizard, click New Connection under the SSH Connection provider.